-Cooperative agriculture —partnering with farmers and ranchers to meet wildlife management objectives — is a long-standing practice on national wildlife refuges (50 CFR 29.2).
-Cooperative agreements between the U.S. Fish and Wildlife Service and farmers or ranchers may permit grazing by cattle or the growing of grain, hay or other crops at a specific refuge.
-The refuge benefits by producing more food for wildlife or by improving natural habitat.
-The farmer profits by harvesting and selling the remaining crop.
-The rancher gains access to more grazing land.
+Cooperative agriculture — partnering with farmers and ranchers to meet wildlife management objectives — is a long-standing practice on national wildlife refuges (50 CFR 29.2).
+Cooperative agreements between the Fish and Wildlife Service and farmers or ranchers may permit grazing by cattle or the growing of grain, hay or other crops at a refuge.
+The refuge benefits by producing food for wildlife or by improving natural habitat.
+The farmer profits by harvesting and selling some of the crop.
+The rancher gains access to grazing land.

 Cooperative agriculture agreements on refuges are awarded through an open and competitive process.
-Each opportunity is unique and tailored to the conditions at an individual refuge and the needs of its surrounding agricultural community.
-The Service enters into agreements with farmers and ranchers based on their experience and ability to conduct their agricultural business under similar agreements and restrictions.
+Each opportunity is tailored to the conditions at an individual refuge and the needs of the surrounding agricultural community.
+The Service enters into agreements with farmers and ranchers based on their experience and ability to conduct agricultural business under similar agreements and restrictions.
 The Service works with farmers and ranchers to ensure that all parties meet their objectives.